With private eyes and political muscle, horse racing’s elite pushed to punish dopers

 A paranoid Derby

-The day that the indictments were made public, the Jockey Club issued a news release, declaring: “From this point forward, it will be critical to the future of the sport that the reforms that are so badly needed are pressed forward by all segments of the industry.”
+The day that the indictments were made public, the Jockey Club issued a news release declaring: “From this point forward, it will be critical to the future of the sport that the reforms that are so badly needed are pressed forward by all segments of the industry.”

-It called for the passage of the Horseracing Integrity Act of 2019, the latest edition of its long-pursued legislation, which would create an authority composed of Tygart and a dozen others selected by the USADA, with the power to impose sanctions up to a lifetime ban from racing.
+It called for the passage of the Horseracing Integrity Act of 2019, the latest edition of its long-pursued legislation, which would create an authority composed of Tygart and a dozen others selected by the USADA, with the power to impose penalties up to a lifetime ban from racing.

 The Jockey Club insists that the push for indictments had nothing to do with the anti-doping legislation.
 Gural, though, differs in that he saw one effort as clearly having the potential to lead to the other.
 “Yes, I thought that would help,” Gural said.